hexparrot/mineos-node/docs/secure/selinux.md

 ```
 ## Restore Contexts to Applicable Files

 The new rules now live in the kernel only apply to files with their respective types.
-We use `restorecon` to relabel files per our file context/file system map: `mineos.fc`
+Use `restorecon` to relabel files per our file context map: `mineos.fc`

 ```
 # restorecon -R /